What Makes a Gym Jacket Bulky

 3. Seam Construction

-Multiple seam layers create stiff intersections.
+Multiple seam layers create stiffness at connection points.

-4. Hardware Use
+4. Hardware Selection

 5. Panel Overlap

-From my experience, bulk is a design consequence, not a defect.
+💬 From my experience, bulk is a design consequence — not a defect.

 Recommended Gym Jacket Manufacturers